amirabas-kz/amirabas-kz.github.io/_pages/about.md

 **Hi!** This is Amir<sup><a href="#fullname" onclick="toggle_visibility('fullname');">#</a></sup>,
 I hold a Master's degree in Software Engineering from the Amirkabir University of Technology, a top university in Iran.
-With over five years of work experience in major Iranian and American companies, I have developed a robust software and security background.
+With over five years of work experience in notable enterprise companies, I have developed a robust software and security background.
 My research and professional experience have equipped me with proficiency in research methodologies and tools in the software field.
 I am particularly interested in cybersecurity, especially in specialized areas such as binary analysis, reverse engineering, and software testing.
 I am also keenly interested in artificial intelligence,